(No ratings)

 Some problems with the lungs are minor and are not cause for concern.
 However if symptoms have lasted for a month or more, even if they are minor, it is worth checking with a healthcare professional.
 A cough, shortness of breath, or excess mucus production that lingers for weeks are all worth getting looked at.

-Dr. Sharon R. Weil-Chalker, MD graduated from Northwestern University, Feinberg School of Medicine in 1985.
+Dr. Sharon Robyn Weil-Chalker, MD graduated from Northwestern University, Feinberg School of Medicine.
 She completed residency at St. Christopher's Hospital for Children.
-She is certified by the American Board of Pediatrics/Pediatric Cardiology and has a state license in Pennsylvania.
+She is certified by the Board Certification: Pediatrics, Cardiology and has a state license in Pennsylvania.

 Residency: St. Christopher's Hospital for Children